 Salsa Verde is a fresh, healthy salsa made with roasted tomatillos, peppers, garlic, onion and cilantro.
-Perfect for dipping your tortilla chips into or used in recipes that call for jarred Salsa Verde.
+Perfect for dipping your tortilla chips into or used in recipes that call for the jarred version.

-Yes, it’s easier to buy it jarred, but trust me, it tastes SO much better made from scratch and it takes under 30 minutes.
+Yes, it’s easier to buy it jarred, but trust me, it tastes SO much better made from scratch and it takes under 30 minutes to make.

 - 3/4 lb tomatillos, husks removed